Rights and Responsibilities of Students

 Transcripts

-Student transcripts are maintained permanently in the Registrar’s Office.
+Student transcripts are maintained permanently in the registrar’s office.
 From time to time, students may need to supply the official transcript to a potential employer or another third party.
-An official copy of a Yale SOM transcript will be released only on written request (with a signature) from the student or alumnus/a.
-To have a transcript issued, a student must complete a Transcript Request form, available from Academic Affairs and Student Life or on the Yale SOM website.
-Enrolled students may obtain transcripts free of charge.
-The fee for an alumnus/a is $7 for the initial transcript and $3 for each additional transcript requested at the same time.
+An official copy of a Yale SOM transcript will be released only with authorization from the student or alumnus/a through the university registrar’s transcript request systems described here at https://registrar.yale.edu/students/transcript-requests.

 Course Policies for Residential Master’s Degree Programs